Roasted Patty Pan Squash

 DSC_0738

 Stir in drained leftover cooked veggies and heat until warm.
-In this frittata, I used roasted zucchini and summer squash with green onions and garlic that I had in the fridge.
+I used leftover roasted zucchini and summer squash with green onions and garlic.
+Spread vegetable medley evenly in a lasagna pan.DSC_0747

 DSC_0304 DSC_0745

-Put in oven and bake for 30 minutes.
-Insert knife point into the center to test for doneness.
-If it comes out clean, remove from oven.
+Bake for 30 minutes in a preheated oven.
+Insert the knife tip in the center to test for doneness.
+If it comes out clean, remove the frittata from the oven.
 If not, cook for another 5 minutes and check again.
 Repeat until done.

 DSC_0749